+Light rail stage 2 has a secure future now that Federal Government funding is forthcoming.
 When the Federal Government starts promising money for infrastructure projects, you know that a Federal Election is around the corner.

 The light rail from Civic to Woden has been slowed by the approval process.
 Central business district projects are always expensive, and this one is no exception.
 The provisions in the budget have been set at $1.9 billion.
 Few would claim this is not a big number for the ACT.

-Estate development is a long and complicated process and active travel can be lost in the process, buried under other priorities.
-Let us get it right.
-If the active travel infrastructure falls short, it will be expensive to fix.
-A whole generation of kids will grow up being chauffeured around rather than taking the bikes to school or to visit their mates.
+Estate development is a long and complicated process.
+Active travel can be lost in the process, buried under other priorities.
+We need to get it right.
+Should active travel infrastructure fall short, it will be expensive to fix.
+A generation would grow up being chauffeured around rather than riding to school or friends.
 This is a real culture change barrier.

-The off-road bike path bypassing Mitchell on the Flemington Road has now been completed and opened.
-It is worth celebrating.
+The off-road bike path bypassing Mitchell on the Flemington Road has now been completed.
 The new path closes a missing link and opens interesting possibilities in the north.
-More about that in the next post.
-Flemington Road was introduced here.Continue reading “Flemington Road bike path is finished”